Romance of the Three Kingdoms III: Dragon of Destiny: Gameplay

 After choosing the scenario, players determine which warlord(s) they will control.
 Custom characters may be inserted into territories unoccupied by other forces.
 A total of 46 different cities exist, as well as hundreds of unique characters.
 Each character has several statistics: War Ability, Intelligence, Politics, Charisma, Army Command, Naval Command.

 The player wins the game by conquering all territories in China.
 This is accomplished by being in control of every city on the map.

 Reception

+In reviewing the Super Nintendo and Sega Genesis versions, Weekly Famitsu magazine's four reviewers—Hirokazu Hamamura, George Nakaji, Miki Watanabe, and TACOX—praised the improvements over the previous entry and noted the similarity between the two ports.
+Nakaji described the command selection as more clear in this sequel.
+However, Hamamura noted that Romance of the Three Kingdoms II was easier for beginners.
+Similarly, Watanabe and TACOX commented that Romance of the Three Kingdoms III was geared more towards fans of the series and genre.
+TACOX criticized the console ports' game controls, describing the computer-based design as confusing and unhelpful.
 Computer Gaming World stated in April 1994 that Romance of the Three Kingdoms III offered a "wondrous" look at an era of Chinese history, praising the game's detail and flexible play options.
 Mega called it "[o]dd, aloof, but eventually addictive".